hardikjain-26/youtube-to-mp3/README.md

 TIP :-> if you want to download multiple songs  , make a youtube playlist and then use its url here

 Run the script as follows :-
-        To Donwnload Single Video:
+1.To Donwnload Single Video:
 python utubetomp3.py -v 1 -u [Video URL]

-        To download Entire Playlist:
-python utubetomp3.py  -u [Playlist URL]
+ 2.To download Entire Playlist: python utubetomp3.py  -u [Playlist URL]